makefastworkshop/LRVent/README.md

 ## LRVent Operation

-Like many bag-squeezer ventilator projects that have come before, the idea is quite simple; repeatedly squeeze a semi-rigid bag (BVM / Ambu bag) to deliver air to the patient.
+Like many bag-squeezer ventilator projects that have come before [[1](https://web.mit.edu/2.75/projects/DMD_2010_Al_Husseini.pdf), [2](http://oedk.rice.edu/Sys/PublicProfile/47585242/1063096), [3](https://gitlab.com/open-source-ventilator/ventilator/OpenLung)], the idea is quite simple; repeatedly squeeze a semi-rigid bag (BVM / Ambu bag) to deliver air to the patient.

 * **Respiratory rate** (*RR*) is controlled by how often/quickly the bag is squeezed.
 This is typically set in the range of 8-16 breaths/min, but with COVID-19 patients, using a slightly faster breathing rate (*RR* between 12-20 breaths/min) with less volume seems preferable/likely.
 * **Tidal volume** (*Vt*, the amount of air per breath) is controlled how far the bag is squeezed.
 This is typically set in the range of 350-450mL, but with COVID-19 patients, using a slightly faster breathing rate at lower a *Vt* seems preferable/likely (closer to 200-300mL).